fenago/natural-language-processing-workshop/lab_guides/Lab_3.md

 From the preceding plot, we can see that a scatter plot has been created in which each category of article is represented by a different color.
 This plot shows another important use case of dimensionality reduction: visualization.
 We were able to plot this two-dimensional image because we had two principal components.
 With the earlier TFIDF matrix, we had 20 features, which is impossible to visualize.
-In this section, you learned how to perform dimensionality reduction to save memory space and visualize datasets.

-**Note**

-Next, we will learn how to evaluate the machine learning models that we train.

 #### Evaluating the Performance of a Model